grahamhayes/grahamhayes.github.com/graham.hayes.ie/posts/openstack-designate-where-we-are.rst

 Well, this is where I call out to people who actually use the project - don't jump ship and use something else because of the picture I have painted.
-We are a dedicated team, how cares about the project.
+We are a dedicated team, who cares about the project.
 We just need some help.

 I know there are large telcos who use Designate.
 I am sure there is tooling, or docs build up in these companies that could be very useful to the project.